Llannelongue/escs-community/docs/index.md

   overlay_color: "#000"
   overlay_filter: "0.6"
   overlay_image: /assets/images/nature_2.jpg
 excerpt: "This is still a work in progress!
-But at least for now, you can find below links to the main resources so far for the ESCS Community."
+But you can already find below links to the main resources so far for the ESCS Community."

 feature_row1: